MPAS-Dev/compass/docs/users_guide/quick_start.rst

 sequence with one command as described in :ref:`suite_overview` or run them one at a time as follows.

+If you want to copy the MPAS executable over to the work directory, you can use the ``--copy_executable`` flag or set the config option ``copy_executable = True`` in the ``[setup]`` section of your user config file.
+One use of this capability for compass simulations that are used in a paper.
+In that case, it would be better to have a copy of the executable that will not be changed even if the E3SM branch is modified, recompiled or deleted.
+Another use might be to maintain a long-lived baseline test.
+Again, it is safer to have the executable used to produce the baseline preserved.

 Running a test case
 -------------------